DelazJ/QGIS-Documentation/docs/training_manual/create_vector_data/forms.rst

    of the fields values and other general information about the clicked feature.
 #.
 At the top of the panel, check the :guilabel:`Auto open form for single feature results`
-   checkbox in the |options| sup:`Identify Settings` menu.
+   checkbox in the |options| :sup:`Identify Settings` menu.
 #.
 Now, click again on any street in the map.
 Along the previous
-   :guilabel:`Identify Results` dialog, you'll see the now-familiar
+   :guilabel:`Identify Results` dialog, you'll see the now-familiar form.
-   form:

    .. figure:: img/roads_form.png
       :align: center

 #.
 Each time you click on a single feature with the *Identify* tool,
-   its form pops up as long as the :guilabel:`Auto open form` is checked.
+   its form pops up as long as the :guilabel:`Auto open form for single feature results` setting is checked.

 |basic| |TY| Using the Form to Edit Values
 ----------------------------------------------------------------------